YOU ARE WORKING SO HARD AND ACHIEVING SO MUCH

 Delegates may attend the Congress of Future Medical Leaders from any location in the world that has a good Internet connection using a laptop, tablet or smartphone.

-While speaker mentors will be confirmed approximately three months before the Congress, take a look at speakers from our past in-person events to see what kind of topics and speakers you can expect.
+While speaker mentors will be confirmed approximately three months before the Congress, take a look at speakers from our past events to see what kind of topics and speakers you can expect.

 The Academy will share a preliminary schedule on this website approximately three months before the Congress.
 The final schedule will continue to be adjusted until the Congress begins, as we intend to create the most exciting experience and include the most interesting speakers.